kimjisena/stormerjs/README.md

-# Stormer - Declarative 2D drawing and animation
+# Stormer - Declarative 2D Graphics on HTML5 Canvas
 ## About Stormer
 Stormer (named after *Loki Stormbringer*, a character in Dan Suarez's *Daemon* series) is a JavaScript library that wraps over the HTML5 Canvas API.
 It enables declarative drawing by recording "intents" and replaying them later.
 Stormer currently supports 2D drawing and animation.